-Below, we spotlight where to get the best local acai bowls and the special local ingredients you should look for.
+Below, we spotlight where to get the best local acai bowls on O’ahu.
+(And the special local ingredients you should look for.)
 Some of them– like the mammoth Whole Foods in Kaka’ako, which houses a local smoothie chain– may actually surprise you.

 Here’s where to get the best acai bowls on the island of O’ahu.
 Grab and spoon and dive in!

 Don’t let its strip-mall location fool you: Da Cove Health Bar makes the best acai bowls on the island.
 Just ask any student!
 With their tiny, always-hopping location near Diamondhead, this is more of a local consensus than a point of fact, but we love the acai bowls here.